 At Vernon Litigation Group, we have over a decade of experience representing clients in complex financial and insurance litigation matters.
 Our team understands the challenges you are facing, as well as what is needed to go up against the insurance company.
 We recognize that time is of the essence, which is why we work quickly to get your claim paid in a timely manner.
 While our goal is always to resolve insurance disputes as efficiently as possible, this is not always possible.
 When necessary, our attorneys are fully prepared to represent you at trial.

-If you are facing any challenges in filing your claim, getting your claim paid, or appealing a denied hurricane insurance claim, we invite you to get in touch with our award-winning hurricane insurance attorneys today.
+If you are facing any challenges in filing your claim, getting your claim paid, or appealing a denied hurricane insurance claim, get in touch with our experienced and aggressive hurricane insurance attorneys today.
 We are happy to meet with you to discuss your specific concerns and provide a detailed, personalized legal strategy tailored to your goals.
 We can start a new claim process for you or takeover one you have currently started.
 We'll provide a free loss evaluation report and a tailored presentation to your insurance company.